OCA/wms/shopfloor_mobile_base/readme/DESCRIPTION.rst

-Frontend for Shopfloor app.
+Base frontend for Shopfloor applications.

 The work is organized in scenario.
-A scenario represents a process in the warehouse (eg: receive, deliver).
+A scenario represents a process in the workplace (eg: for WMS -> receive, deliver).
 The app allows to start each process through the main menu.

 Each scenario is linked to a specific menu item which can be configured in the backend.